Nouhid665/Unsupervised_learning/README.md

-This repo contains beginner-friendly implementations and demos of core unsupervised learning algorithms using scikit-learn.
+📌 This repo contains beginner-friendly implementations and demos of core unsupervised learning algorithms using scikit-learn.

 The goal is to make it simple for students and beginners to:

-Understand how different clustering and dimensionality reduction algorithms work.

-See clear examples with code + visualizations.
+✅ Understand how different clustering & dimensionality reduction algorithms work ✅ See clear examples with code + visualizations

-Quickly experiment on synthetic datasets.
+✅ Quickly experiment on synthetic datasets and learn by doing

-Algorithms Covered
+🔍 Algorithms Covered

-K-Means Clustering
+🔸 K-Means Clustering

-Gaussian Mixture Models (GMM)
+🔸 Gaussian Mixture Models (GMM)

-DBSCAN
+🔸 DBSCAN

-Principal Component Analysis (PCA)
+🔸 Principal Component Analysis (PCA)

-(more coming soon)
+🔜 More coming soon...

-Getting Started
+⚙️ Getting Started
-Requirements
+📦 Requirements

-Python 3.9+
+🐍 Python 3.9+

-scikit-learn
+📊 scikit-learn

-numpy
+🔢 numpy

-matplotlib / seaborn (for plots)
+🎨 matplotlib / seaborn (for plots)